 (mildly irritated)

 Well… they chose late twenties, mid-thirties.
-It jumped around, …very much a matter of fashion.
+It jumped around, …a matter of fashion.

 TED